Peloton Interactive: Stock turbulence and CEO changes

 In July 2022, it was reported that Peloton would outsource the manufacturing of its stationary bikes and treadmills rather than produce them in-house.
 The following month, the company announced to employees it would cut some 800 jobs and begin outsourcing some roles and positions.

 In August 2022, the company announced it would start selling its bikes and gear through Amazon in order to increase the distribution of its products, a move that came after discussions of a potential takeover by Amazon or another firm.
 On Peloton's earnings call the same month, the company disclosed it had lost $1.2 billion in the fourth quarter.
 During this period, the company said that it was looking to sell used inventory.
-Barry McCarthy, the company's chief, referred to this as a top priority.
+CEO Barry McCarthy referred to this as a top priority.

 In September 2022, the company announced that co-founder John Foley, chief legal officer Hisao Kushi, and chief commercial officer Kevin Cornils were departing.

+On May 4, 2024, Barry McCarthy resigned as CEO of Peloton, which also announced a 15% reduction in its workforce and a reduction of its retail operations due to a decrease in demand for its fitness products post pandemic.

+By June 21, 2024, the company's market capitalization had declined to about $1.3 billion from an IPO valuation of $8.1 billion.
+The steady decline coincided with the departure of three of the company's "star instructors", and the company's CFO, Elizabeth Coddington, had begun to sell her restricted stock units as soon as they had vested.

+On August 22, 2024, Peloton sent a letter to shareholders announcing the introduction of a one-time "used equipment fee" of $95 for second-hand equipment, in an effort to regain financial stability.

+On January 1, 2025, Peter Stern, former Apple VP of Services, became CEO.

+Safety recall in 2023

+In May 2023, the Consumer Product Safety Commission announced the recall of 2.2 million of the company's Model PL01 exercise bicycles (introduced in 2018 and still a current production product) after 35 reports of seat posts breaking, including 13 reports of injuries that included one fractured wrist, lacerations and bruising.
+Owners of the devices were told to "immediately stop using" them until they could be repaired.